 G-STIC is guided by an International Advisory Committee that is composed of more than 40 senior representatives from different UN agencies and participating expert institutes in one or more of the G-STIC thematic clusters or cross-cutting themes.

 Your chance to win a free conference participation

 The G-STIC 2017 Student & Research Challenges are launched to encourage students, PhD students and junior researchers worldwide to come up with original and innovative ideas on new technological solutions that hold great potential for achieving the SDGs.
 As a participant, you will not just be invited to pitch your ideas related to any of the themes addressed by the G-STIC 2017 conference.
 You will also be given the opportunity to join the peer review process, and elect the winning pitch within your theme.
 All winners of the Student & Research Challenges will be invited to participate for free in the G-STIC 2017 Conference.

-The G-STIC Conference series will be hosted jointly by VITO (the prime research and technology organization on cleantech and sustainable development in Belgium) and its international partners AIT (Asian Institute of Technology), IITD (Indian Institute of Technology) and TERI (The Energy and Resources Institute).
-The first edition of this new conference series will be organized in Brussels from October 23 to October 25, 2017.
+The G-STIC Conference series will be hosted jointly by VITO (the prime research and technology organization on cleantech and sustainable development in Belgium) and its international partners ACTS (African Centre for Technology Studies), AIT (Asian Institute of Technology), IITD (Indian Institute of Technology Delhi) and TERI (The Energy and Resources Institute).
+The first edition of this new conference series will be organised in Brussels from October 23 to October 25, 2017.